vexx-sm/TF2-Mixes/README.md

 - Any vote requires **30% of players to initiate**, and passes with **⅔ majority**.

 > [!NOTE]
-> Pre-game DM requires the provided [configs](https://github.com/vexx-sm/TF2-Mixes/releases/download/0.3.0/configs.zip), otherwise random spawns won’t work.
+> Pre-game DM requires the provided [configs](https://github.com/vexx-sm/TF2-Mixes/releases/download/0.3.1/configs.zip), otherwise random spawns won't work.

 ## Commands

+> Most commands support multiple aliases for convenience (e.g., `!restart`, `!redraft`, `!reset`)

 ### Player Commands
 - `!captain` / `!cap` — Become or drop as captain
 - `!draft` / `!pick` — Open draft menu (only current captain, during their turn)
 - `!draft <player>` / `!pick <player>` — Pick a player by name (partial names work)
 - `!remove` — Remove a player from your team (counts as a turn)
-- `!restart` / `!redraft` — Start a vote to restart the draft (requires 2/3 of players to pass )
+- `!restart` / `!redraft` — Start a vote to restart the draft (requires 2/3 of players to pass)
 - `!helpmix` — Show help menu

 ### Admin Commands